jsekonopo/agriassist/REMAINING_FEATURES.md

         *   More robust server-side GeoJSON validation if direct pasting of GeoJSON were re-enabled.
         *   More interactive map features on the `FarmMapView` (e.g., highlighting related logs on field click).
 2.  **Advanced Reporting & Data Export (Further Enhancements):**
-    *   **Status:** Basic summary reports with filtering options for financial overview (date range), crop yield (crop, field, date range), and task status (status, due date range) exist. **Date range filtering added to Task reports.**
+    *   **Status:** Basic summary reports with filtering options for financial overview (date range), crop yield (crop, field, date range), and task status (status, due date range, field) exist. **New report: Fertilizer Usage Summary (with field and date range filters).**
     *   **Remaining:**
         *   More filtering options for *all* reports.
-        *   New types of reports (e.g., input usage trends per field, cost analysis per crop, detailed livestock reports, fertilizer/irrigation summaries per field/crop).
+        *   New types of reports (e.g., input usage trends per field, cost analysis per crop, detailed livestock reports, irrigation summaries per field/crop).
         *   Functionality to export data and reports (e.g., to CSV, PDF).
 3.  **Using Stored Unit Preferences Throughout the App (Full Implementation):**
     *   **Status:** Users can save preferred area/weight units.
 Display of field sizes, total acreage, and livestock weights respects these preferences.
 Input forms for field area, weight logs, farm inputs, fertilizer, and irrigation now use `Select` dropdowns for units and/or default to user preferences where applicable.